yvesdu/tech-blog/_posts/2020-12-09-journey-post.md

 ---
 # Yves

 I am a citizen of the world.
 I grew up in East Africa and previously studied Computer Science and Economics.
-I work and I am interested of applications that lie at the intersection of software engineering, Artificial Intelligence and Economics.
+I work and I am interested in applications that lie at the intersection of software engineering, Artificial Intelligence and Economics.

 This is a space to share most things I am learning or thinking about.